-The Treasurer shall receive all monies belonging to the Senate; sign orders and pay out the monies of the Senate; keep an itemized list of receipts and expenditures; arrange for an audit of the books; make a written report at the last regular meeting of the Senate in the academic year; and be responsible for preparing all documents required by the U.S. Internal Revenue Service.
-The Treasurer shall serve as a member of the Executive Committee and, if possessing the requisite expertise in institutional finances, shall serve on college and district budget and planning committees.
+The Treasurer shall receive all monies belonging to the Senate; sign orders and pay out the monies of the Senate; keep an itemized list of receipts and expenditures; arrange for an audit of the books; make a written report at the last regular meeting of the Senate in the academic year that includes an update on the state of the accounts and scholarship fund; be responsible for soliciting faculty donations to the scholarship fund annually; coordinate a gift for the outgoing president; serve as a liaison to the scholarship committee; participate in the scholarship ceremony if requested; and be responsible for preparing all documents required by the U.S. Internal Revenue Service.
+The Treasurer (or appointed designee from the Executive Committee) shall serve on the college finance committee The Treasurer shall serve as a member of the Executive Committee., .

+All officers of the Senate shall participate in regular meetings of the Executive Committee.
+The Executive Committee shall distribute the following duties on an annual basis: serve as the Senate delegate to the Academic Senate for California Community Colleges plenary sessions; serve on the District Participatory Governance Committee; be responsible for updating and maintaining the Academic Senate website; be involved in and co-sponsoring event programming college-wide; participate in taskforce groups as needed; and oversee progress on annual Academic Senate goals.

+Term limits for each position are as follows:

+President – 2 terms

+Vice-President – 2 terms

+Treasurer – 4 terms

+Secretary – 4 terms

+In the event that no one runs for Treasurer or Secretary after these positions reach their term limit, they are able to continue for one additional term.

 The Immediate Past President, who will assume office automatically after leaving the office of President unless there is an impediment to service, shall carry out such duties as are assigned by the President.
 In the case of impediment to service (such as no longer being a faculty member at the college) or resignation from the position, the Senate may either name someone else to the position or leave it vacant.
 If the President is re-elected, the Immediate Past President will remain in office unless there is an impediment to service or resignation from the position.